abhiju2019/webdriverio-cucumber-automation/README.md

 JDK 1.8: It is optional, install JDK 1.8+ and make sure class path is set properly.
 JAVA is require to start Selenium Server on your local environment nothing else.

+Clone the project
+Run 'npm install'. to install all the dependencies

 Running the test
 To execute the entire test suite in local development, you can use any one of the options mentioned below